Characterization of causal ancestral graphs for time series with latent confounders: A class of causal graphical models for time series with latent confounders

-The assumption of the structural process in eq.~\eqref{eq:process} being acyclic says that its causal graph is acyclic.
-In combination with the above discussion we thus find:
+Since the structural process in eq.~\eqref{eq:process} is acyclic by assumption, i.e., since the system of equations is recursive, its causal graph is acyclic (hence the terminology).
+In combination with the discussions in the previous subsection we thus get the following result.

-\begin{myprop} The causal graph of an acyclic and causally stationary structural vector autoregressive process as in \eqref{eq:process} is a ts-DAG. \end{myprop}
+\begin{mylemma} The causal graph of an acyclic and causally stationary structural vector autoregressive process as in eq.~\eqref{eq:process} is a ts-DAG. \end{mylemma}

-This observation has been made before, see e.g.~\cite{Runge2012} and \cite{Peters2013} where ts-DAGs have alternatively been termed \emph{time series graphs} and \emph{full time graphs}.
-We note that, as a result of time order, acyclicty restricts the contemporaneous edges only.
+This observation has been made before, for example in \citet{runge2012escaping} and \citet{Peters2013} where ts-DAGs have respectively been called \emph{time series graphs} and \emph{full time graphs}.
+We note that, because of time order, the assumption of acyclicity restricts only the ts-DAG's contemporaneous edges.

-The causal graph of an acyclic structural causal model is a Bayesian network for the entailed observational distribution, see Theorem 1.4.1 in \cite{Pearl2009}.
-This property is often referred to as \emph{causal Markov condition} \cite{Spirtes2000} and implies that the structure of the causal graph as captured by $d$-separation \cite{Pearl1988} (denoted by the symbol $\bowtie$) imprints the corresponding independencies in the distribution \cite{VERMA199069, geiger1990identifying}.
-The \emph{causal faithfulness condition} further assumes the opposite implication, i.e., that all independencies in the distribution correspond to $d$-separations in the causal graph.
-This results in a one-to-one correspondence between $d$-separations and independencies.
-As far as independencies and qualitative causal relationships are concerned we may thus work with ts-DAGs $\D$ as representatives for structural processes as in \eqref{eq:process}.
+In the non-time series setting, an acyclic SCM defines a unique distribution over the SCM's variables (pushforward of the noise distribution by the structural assignments).
+According to the \emph{causal Markov condition}, see \citet{Spirtes2000}, the SCM's causal graph is a Bayesian network for this so-called \emph{entailed distribution} \citep{Pearl2009}, which in turn implies that $d$-separations (see \citet{Pearl1988}, denoted by `$\ci$') in the causal graph imply the corresponding independencies in the distribution \citep{VERMA199069, geiger1990identifying}.
+The \emph{causal faithfulness condition}, see \citet{Spirtes2000}, assumes the reverse implication, i.e., that all independencies imply the corresponding $d$-separations.
+Then, $d$-separations and independencies are in one-to-one correspondence.